 Yes — with rules.
 Outside the "restricted zone" (within 100 km of borders and 50 km of coastline), foreigners can own directly.
 Inside it, you own through a bank trust called a fideicomiso, which gives you full rights to use, rent, sell and inherit.
 What you can never safely buy is unregularized ejido land — which is exactly why due diligence matters.

-Ejido is communal agrarian land created after the Mexican Revolution.
-It's governed by a separate legal system, it can't be sold to foreigners, and "deals" involving it usually can't be registered — meaning you can pay and still own nothing.
-It's common in exactly the beach and countryside areas foreigners love.
-This is my specialty, and the reason many of my clients found me.
+Ejido is communal agrarian land created after the Mexican Revolution, governed by a separate legal system.
+While land remains under that regime, it can't be sold to foreigners, and "deals" involving it usually can't be registered — meaning you can pay and still own nothing.
+Ejido land CAN lawfully be converted into private property, and once that conversion is completed and registered, foreigners can buy it like any other titled land (directly, or via fideicomiso in the restricted zone).
+Verifying which case you're facing is exactly what due diligence is for — and our specialty.

 Of course.
 Mexican law doesn't care about your passport — the rules for a German, Japanese or Colombian buyer are the same as for an American one.
 Consultations are in English, by video, and I work with clients in any time zone.